home | about us

 • He references the Old Testament an additional 76 times

-• He uses Old Testament language like “Son of David”
+• He uses Old Testament language, such as “Son of David”

-• He includes a family tree of Jesus, something a Jew would’ve valued
+• He includes a family tree of Jesus, something the Jewish community would have valued

 (If time permits, share some popular passages that everyone should recognize.
 For example: The Christmas Story Matthew 1:1-25, The Beatitudes Matthew 5:3-10, or The Great Commission Matthew 28:16-20)